grill-lab/DL-Hard/README.md

 <!-- Paper -->
 <h3 id="paper">Paper</h3>

 This work is published as a resource paper in SIGIR 2021.
-Preprint available: <a href="https://arxiv.org/abs/2105.07975">link</a>
+Link: <a href="https://arxiv.org/abs/2105.07975">link</a>

 ```
 @inproceedings{mackie2021dlhard,